JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 }
 ```

 This script can be run from the terminal by typing `npm run test`.
-Those commands always follow the same pattern: `npm run` followed by the name of the script, in this case `test`.
+Those commands always follow the same pattern: `npm run` followed by the name of the script, in this case, `test`.

 Adding the script to run webpack is very straightforward, we can add an entry called `build` that runs `webpack`.